How We Work

 The idea of Better Living Projects AS came about during the spring of 2016 with the mission to create new skills and employment with a stable income for women in India through sales of ethical textile products to businesses in Norway.

-We are a full fledged production agency, an agile start-up that can bring your product from the ideation phase through design, production and delivery.
-Currently filling production orders in Norway through our production sewing center in Sujata, India.
+Better Living is a full fledged production agency, an agile start-up that not only delivers personalised promotional products of top standard, but can bring your product from the ideation phase through design, production and delivery.
+We are currently filling production orders in, and are currently supplying more than 20 businesses all over Norway.

 We envision a world where every woman is financially independent.

 Women's empowerment and equality is at the forefront of all that we do.

 All of our projects currently are and will always be locally run by community members themselves.

 Safe working environments, decent work with stable contracts, living wages and opportunities for personal growth is our prime focus.

 The UN Sustainable Development Goals (SDGs) are the blueprint to achieve a better and more sustainable future for all.
 To help accelerate progress in our core areas (more info below) we offer ethically sourced merchandise products for businesses.
 The service delivery of our products includes:

 Annual report that indicates impact level improvement.

 SDG 5: Achieve gender equality and empower all women and girls.